|

 In 1975, the A.C.T.
 Police and the Northern Territory Police were

-merged with the "Commonwealth Police Force" (C.P.F) and renamed the "Australia Police".
+to be merged with the "Commonwealth Police Force" (C.P.F) and renamed the "Australia Police".
 They reverted to the name of "Commonwealth Police Force" (COMPOL) later that same

 year.
 The Commonwealth Police Force (COMPOL) and the Australian Capital